 CAPITAL PROGRAM - At least forty-five (45) days prior to the beginning of each fiscal year, the City Administrator shall submit to the Board of Aldermen a capital and personnel needs program for at least a five (5) year period, including a list of all proposed capital improvements, replacement and personnel needs with appropriate supporting information, cost estimates, methods of financing, time schedules and the estimated annual cost of operating and maintaining the proposed facilities.
-The program shall be reviewed and extended each year.
+The program shall be reviewed and extended each year, unless otherwise directed by the Board of Aldermen by Ordinance.

 PUBLIC HEARING - After a fifteen (15) day public notice, the Board of Aldermen shall hold a public hearing on the proposed budget prior to its adoption.